TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 Installing this tool can be a bit tricky if it's your first time.

-To facilitate this process, you can follow up this step by step:
+To make this easier, follow this step by step guide:

-- 1.- Create a directory to keep in all the installation resources.
+- 1.- Create a directory to store all the installation resources.

 <br />